-Children’s (Paediatric) physiotherapy is the treatment and care of babies, children and young people from birth to 18 years or school leaving age.
-We use our specialist skills, expert knowledge and experience of childhood development, illness and disabilities to help and support children/young people to optimise their physical potential and/or recover from injury or illness.
+Children’s physiotherapy is the management and care of babies, children and young people from birth to 18 years or school leaving age (some young people may be directed to adult services as appropriate).

 All NHS Physiotherapists are registered with Health & Care Professionals Council (HCPC).